Your Ultimate Guide to Enjoying Fall Foliage in Stowe in 2026

 Afternoon: Lunch at Idletyme Brewing Co. and then continue your foliage tour with a drive through Nebraska Valley or Sterling Valley Road.
 Both routes offer peaceful, crowd-free beauty.

-Evening: Enjoy a glass of wine at Michael’s on the Mountain, grabbing a bottle for the evening, then return to the Inn, and relax by the fire, on the porch, or in the hot tub relishing in the stunning colors of a sunset over Mt Mansfield awash in a sea of fall colors
+Evening: Stop into Cork in downtown Stowe Village to pick out a bottle from their remarkable natural wine selection, then return to the Inn to relax by the fire, on the porch, or in the hot tub relishing the stunning colors of a sunset over Mt.
+Mansfield awash in a sea of fall colors.

 Day Three